UPDATE 1-NZX plans to scrap junior markets NXT and NZAX

 (Updates throughout with more detail, context, background)

-WELLINGTON, June 27 New Zealand's stock exchange NZX said on Tuesday it will likely fold its two junior equity markets into the main bourse after they failed to attract companies.
+WELLINGTON, June 27 (Reuters) - New Zealand's stock exchange NZX said on Tuesday it will likely fold its two junior equity markets into the main bourse after they failed to attract companies.

 NZX said that feedback from the market indicated that NXT Market and its precursor, NZAX, were not meeting the needs of targeted smaller firms.